OE-FET/Origin-Scripts/README.md

 # Origin-Scripts
-LabTalk Scripts for OFET and WG-OFET analysis
+LabTalk Scripts for OFET and WG-OFET analysis.
+Compatible with Origin 2018 Pro or newer.